ItzELECTR0/TWAOS/README.md

 I want to make it clear that while the first chapter is free, the rest won't be.
 <br>However, everything will remain open source, nothing will be locked away.
 <br>Don't pirate.
 Don't buy stolen keys.
 Build it yourself.
 It's still free, and it's better than piracy.
+<br>Buying a copy of the game is showing your support towards the project.
+And I deeply respect it.

 ## WHAT IS TWAOS?